 Current biomanufacturing strategies have limited amenability to commercial-scale biomanufacturing scale-up/scale-out.
-As such, those processes represent a major barrier to industry development that could be alleviated by innovation in bioprocess automation and downstream processing technologies, which can be achieved using quality by design (QbD), as well as in cell population purification and enrichment.
+As such, these processes represent a major barrier to industry development that could be alleviated by innovation in bioprocess automation and downstream processing technologies, which can be achieved using quality by design (QbD), as well as in cell population purification and enrichment.

 A robust automation system removes the human element from bioprocessing and enhances consistency for both product and process.
 By limiting the human-operator interactions with the product stream you are ensuring higher sterility and reducing opportunities for contamination, whilst also lessening the potential for errors and expanding production hours beyond attended operation.
 Quality and consistency of products will lead to fewer out-of-specification results and product losses.
 Controlled and reproducible handling, plus reduced labour needs, should also confer savings on the cost-of-goods (CoGs).

-Developers should breakdown the process into separate, sequential steps that include a single function called a ‘unit operation’.
+Developers should break down the process into separate, sequential steps that include a single function called a ‘unit operation’.
 The development team should designate appropriate equipment for those unit operations, with the connections between them determining whether linkages are affordable relative to their benefits or demand unjustified expenditures.
 Taking into account unit operations, components, connections, and timelines, this will ensure that a company ends up with the most robust and affordable iTx manufacturing system with the greatest equipment use rates.

-Cell Purification and Enrichment:
+Cell purification and enrichment

 The protocol of producing CAR T cells requires several, carefully monitored steps.
 Firstly, using leukapheresis, blood is removed from the patient’s body, and the leukocytes are separated (with the remainder of the blood returning to circulation).
 After a sufficient number of leukocytes have been harvested, the leukapheresis product is enriched for T cells (Figure 2).
-This process involves washing the cells out of the leukapheresis buffer, which contains anticoagulants (Levine et al, 2017).
+This process involves washing the cells out of the leukapheresis buffer, which contains anticoagulants (Levine et al., 2017).